Crews Battle Morning Flames at Larksville Scrapyard

-As of 9am firefighters were still on scene but say the fire is now out.

-A contractor removing scrap metal noticed the fire around 6am and called 911.
+A contractor removing scrap metal noticed the fire around 6 a.m. and called 911.
+Back Mountain Tanker Task Force was called in because there are no fire hydrants in the area.

 Multiple departments fought the flames which burned anywhere from 50 to 100 cars according to a worker at the yard.